Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

 Fonts and character sets affect accessibility

-In multilingual DTP projects, fonts that display correctly in InDesign may not embed properly in PDF — and missing character support causes screen readers to skip or misread content.
+Fonts that display correctly in InDesign may not embed properly in PDF — and missing character support causes screen readers to skip or misread content.
 This must be verified at the remediation stage.

 Alt text must be translated